CAMS -the software conservation needs

 Hand-in hand with CAMS we are progressing with data standards for conservation.
 We believe that both projects will help us all reach our goals for conservation and the environment faster.

-CAMS is an enterprise quality set of linked applications tailored for conservation needs.
-Its features enable :
+CAMS will be an enterprise quality set of linked applications tailored for conservation needs.
+The latest evolution of CAMS’ functions is shown on the graphic.
+These features are deigned to enable :

 Easier, faster budgeting, scheduling, and reporting